endegraaf/java-flyway/README.md

 # java-flyway
-Database.examples.app based on tutorial source code from Javacreed
+Database.examples.app based on tutorial source code from Javacreed modified for demo purposes.